aakarshit15/celestia-2025-website/README.md

 4. Reference any related issues
 5. Respond to review comments promptly
 6. Keep your PR up to date with the main branch

-### Merge Conflicts

-1. Try to solve on your own, if nahi ho raha then approach any mentor.